ogelbric/TKG-Patch/README.md

 ```

-* Observer the first new worker deployed
+* Observe the first new worker deployed

 ![GitHub](NewWorker.png)

-* Versions of the controll plane VM's and the worker VM's
+* Versions of the control plane VM's and the worker VM's

 ![GitHub](VersionStatus.png)